-- The maximum train length (including locomotive) is 740m for freight trains and 400m (excluding a tolerance of 1%) for high-speed passenger trains.
-Length-specific limitations also apply to international traffic. - The train length shall in all cases be less than the effective length of the departure, overtaking and arrival tracks present at each station for which the train is scheduled according to the timetable.
-Additionally, the length of passenger trains shall be attuned to the effective length of the platforms at which the train will stop according to the timetable (see Appendix 19).
-In case of a scheduled use of a rerouting, the length restrictions according to the timetable for that route apply. - A detailed list of the effective track and platform length per railway yard is available for consultation on the Logistics Portal of ProRail. - Based on the restrictions in Germany, ProRail and DB Netz have determined the following maximum train lengths (including traction vehicles) for freight trains at the border crossings: - Oldenzaal Bad Bentheim: maximum 590m - Zevenaar Emmerich: maximum 690m - Venlo Kaldenkirchen: maximum 650m

-Freight trains to and from Germany longer than these limit values can only be used with the consent of DB Netz.
+- The train length shall in all cases be less than the effective length of the departure, overtaking and arrival tracks present at each station for which the train is scheduled according to the timetable.
+The length of passenger trains shall be attuned to the effective length of the platforms at which the train will stop according to the timetable (Appendix 19).
+In case of a scheduled detour, the length restrictions according to the timetable for that route apply.
+A detailed list of the effective track and platform length per railway yard is available for consultation on the ProRail Logistics Portal. - Based on the restrictions in Germany, ProRail and DB Netz have determined the following maximum train lengths (including traction vehicles) for freight trains at the border crossings: - Oldenzaal Bad Bentheim: maximum 590m - Zevenaar Emmerich: maximum 690m - Venlo Kaldenkirchen: maximum 650m - Freight trains to and from Germany which do not use the pre-arranged paths on the freight corridors and which are longer than the above limit values (with a maximum of 740m) can only be used with the consent of DB Netz.
 ProRail is responsible for the coordination with DB Netz.
-Freight trains to and from Germany which do not use the pre-arranged paths on the freight corridors and which are longer than the above limit values (with a maximum of 740m) can only be used with the consent of DB Netz.
-ProRail is responsible for the coordination with DB Netz.
-For more information on this process, see Chapters 4.4.1.1 (Pre-arranged paths) and 4.4.1.2 (Reservation of capacity).
+For more information on this process, see Chapters 4.5.4.1 (Offer of pre-arranged train paths) and 4.5.4.2 (Reservation of capacity).

-3.3.2.6 Power supply
+2.3.9 Power supply